- Enhancement of the Market Square in collaboration with the Old Enfield Charitable Trust and St Andrew’s Church

 How will parking be affected?

-Whilst we recognise that on-street car parking is considered convenient for some people, we believe that the town centre can become a much safer and more attractive place by removing this.
+Whilst we recognise that on-street pay-for-parking is considered convenient for some people, we believe that the town centre can become a much safer and more attractive place by removing this.
 Significant capacity is available in car parks around the town centre.
-The removal of the 29 on-street parking bays equates to a 2.5% reduction in the overall car parking capacity.
-Increasing footways and dedicating any on-street provision to blue badge holders is considered to be the best use of this public space.
+The removal of the 32 on-street pay-for-parking bays equates to a reduction of approximately 2.8% in the overall pay-for-parking capacity.
+Increasing footways and dedicating on-street provision to blue badge holders is considered to be the best use of this public space.

 When will these changes be implemented?